 I've learned to use a lot of the research I've seen in grad school, particularly research about learning, retention, and test strategy.
 In psychology, we know that people learn in different ways.
 Pairing up a student of a particular learning style with an instructor that thinks in the opposite style can be disastrous for the student's development.
 Because of this, I strive to find the student's individual style, and use my experience and research-based knowledge to develop a teaching style that fits each individual student I work with.
 After several years in education, I still love to see a student's face change from confusion to comprehension, I've just become a lot more efficient in reaching that point!

-DePaul University - Bachelors, Organizational Psychology
+Undergraduate Degree: DePaul University - Bachelors, Organizational Psychology

-Rice University - PhD, Organizational Psychology
+Graduate Degree: Rice University - PHD, Organizational Psychology

 ACT Composite: 31

 ACT English: 34

 ACT Reading: 31

 Music, literature, green energy, frisbee